 - english and german dialogs

-- checks whether a JRE is available, if not it asks the user whether
+- checks whether a JRE is available, if not it asks the user whether the user want to download a JRE

 - determines the latest version of any installed JRE